 Chip Cards Will Work Globally

-While having a chip credit card will greatly improve your chances of a U.S. card being accepted abroad, it’s not 100% guaranteed.
+Foreign businesses are more likely to accept US cards that have chips, but it’s not guaranteed.
 Chip cards are either chip-and-PIN or chip-and-signature cards, and their use varies by country.

-However, the chip cards are much more widely used than magnetic stripe cards.
-As a U.S.-based business, you can accept foreign chip cards, so long as your POS is set up to do so.
+However, more countries use chip cards that magstripe cards.
+As a U.S.-based business, you can accept foreign chip cards.
 Foreign transaction fees and other considerations may apply.

 Small Businesses Don’t Need to Upgrade

-Businesses large and small need to update their systems as soon as possible to avoid being the weak link in the chain.
-As Jackie Barwell, director of fraud product management at ACI Worldwide mentioned to Business News Daily last year, fraud targets the weakest systems.
-Just like locking your door doesn’t guarantee your business won’t be broken into, it’s less likely to be broken into than a business with unlocked doors.
+Businesses large and small need to update their systems as soon as possible.
+Jackie Barwell, director of fraud product management at ACI Worldwide, mentioned to Business News Daily last year that fraud targets the weakest systems.

 Morgan Stanley was recently hit with a $1 million fine for failing to secure customer data.
 The government takes data breaches seriously, and you don’t want to be in their crosshairs.

 Even if government intervention of your business is unlikely, you can run into other issues, including penalties from the card brands, EMV non-compliance fees, and an increase in “friendly fraud” and losing money through chargebacks.
-It’s a good idea to consider upgrading to EMV capable equipment sooner rather than later to protect yourself and your customers.
+It’s a good idea to consider upgrading to EMV capable equipment sooner rather than later.

-As with all things credit card processing, if you have any questions or concerns that aren’t addressed here, feel free to search our blog for answers or contact us to walk you through everything you need to know about keeping your business EMV-compliant.
+As with all things credit card processing, if you have any questions, search our blog or contact us.